voorhoede/datocms-plugin-json-table/README.md

 #### Settings

-There are two settings for configuration of the JSON table.
+There are three settings for configuration of the JSON table.

 If the `Editor may add item` (Default: `true`), the button with `+ ADD ITEM` will be shown.
 If this button is set to `false`, the editor will not be able to add any items.

+To copy and paste raw json the option `Show button "Show JSON editor"` (Default: `false`) can be activated.
+This will show a DatoCMS like JSON editor instead of the json table.
+This can be usefull to see the JSON structure or for copy and pasting large json objects.

 `Required/Optional fields` is a comma seperated list of keys that should be required or optional and non-editable.
 By default every entry becomes a required key.
 Add a question mark (?) at the end of the key to make it optional.
 Example: `key1, key2?, key3`.
 Where `key1`, `key2` and `key3` are non editable and only `key2` is optional.
 When a key is added to this list it will show automatically as an entry in the JSON table.